-Today Carroll and his wife and partner all these years, live on the family farm where he was raised.
-Not much time for farming, but the gift his mother gave him is still his passion.
-He is still performing full time in venues and festivals around the Southeastern U.S. and he is still writing songs and working to realize the dream that captivated him so long ago.
+Today Carroll and his wife live on the family farm in Kershaw County where he was raised.
+Not much time for farming, but the gift of music his mother gave him is still his passion.
+He is still performing full time in venues and festivals around the southeastern U.S. and he is still writing songs and releasing new recordings.

 Carroll’s albums and his performance schedule are on his website at www.carrollbrownmusic.com.
 You can learn about his overseas tours at www.facebook.com/4bigfun and catch his weekly live stream from the farm on his Facebook page at www.facebook.com/carroll.brown.161.